 Researchers in cognitive science at the University of Rochester carried out a study which demonstrated that playing action video games increased the speed of decision making in the test group without affecting the accuracy of these decisions.

 This was accompanied by an increase in alertness to events in the surrounding environment.
 It is considered that playing action video games also improve reaction in a variety of other activities, such as driving, navigating through space, keeping track of people in a crowd, as well as multitasking.

 As mentioned, reaction times don’t refer only to motor skills but also to the speed with which you can react to or process information, for instance, how fast you can recall memories or how fast you can make decisions based on certain content.

 However, being able to perform fast operations on content related to a particular discipline depends directly on how well you understood and memorized it.

 One way of assimilating content efficiently is by performing writing assignments on it.
 Find a set of guides teaching fast and reliable assignment help, how to structure the paragraphs of the main body, how to write the conclusion, etc. Once you understand these aspects well enough, written assignments would become your best friend.

 Sports have a direct influence on our health, well-being, cognitive abilities, and overall reaction speed.
 One reason is that most sports require fast decision making – each second, the body needs to decide whether to stay or to act, which direction to move or hit, what force should be applied, whom to pass the ball, etc.

-Another reason is that sports increase oxygen delivery and blood circulation throughout the body, including the brain, which is the key hub for any reflex action.
+Another reason is that sports increase oxygen delivery and blood circulation throughout the body, including the brain.
 These benefits last even after the physical activity and exert a positive influence on a range of cognitive tasks.
 Find here a list of recommendations to help increase reaction speed in sports.